An unexpected result! Discovery

 the diagram above), which is a distance very close to the interatomic

-distances ocurring in molecules and crystals.
-These type of X-rays have
+distances occurring in molecules and crystals.
+These type of X-rays

 a frequency of approximately

 million THz (tera-hertz) and to an energy of 12.4 keV